Geographic Names Information System - 15 of 25

-The elevation data are from the National Elevation Dataset of the U.S. Geological Survey for the primary location of the feature (Coordinates Sequence = 1 in the Feature Detail Report).
+The elevation data are from the seamless DEM layers of The National Map for the primary location of the feature (Coordinates Sequence = 1 in the Feature Detail Report).

 The Primary coordinate values for communities are taken at the center of the 'original' community meaning the city hall, main post office, main intersection, etc. For other areal features, coordinates are taken at the approximate center, and for reservoirs at the dam.
 The primary coordinates for features classified as summit (all uplifted features), are recorded at the highest point and for linear features (stream, valley, and arroyo) at the mouth.

 The elevation figures in the GNIS are not official and do not represent precisely measured or surveyed values.
-The data are extracted from digital elevation models of the National Elevation Dataset for the given coordinates and might differ from elevations cited in other sources, including those published on USGS topographic maps.
+The data are interpolated from seamless raster elevation models for the given coordinates and might differ from elevations cited in other sources, including those published on USGS topographic maps.
 Published map data represent precisely surveyed points that often are marked by a benchmark or triangle on the map and a benchmark seal physically anchored into the ground at the site.